ScottMRafferty/cm-coding-challenge/README.md

 Immutable is listed as a dependency but I haven't actually got round to integrating this yet.

 The webpack config is currently set to DEV and will generate the appropriate HTML test page with a link to the JS bundle in public_html/js/dist.
-A default webpack(ed) bundle is included and exporting the public_html directory to local will enable the app run in the web page.
+A default webpack(ed) bundle is included and exporting the public_html directory locally will enable the app to run in the web page.

 ### NOTE: If building the bundle yourself the webpack config is setup so that the webpack executable is run from within the config folder.
 This is for historical reasons my side.